One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Experiments

-\paragraph{Complexity Analysis.} Offline distillation can offer advantages over online methods, both memory-wise and time-wise~\cite{geng2023one}. \methodname~further improves over GET.
+\paragraph{Complexity analysis.} Offline distillation can offer advantages over online methods, both memory-wise and time-wise (see App.~\ref{sec:cost_efficiency}). \methodname~further improves over GET.
 As shown in Tab.~\ref{tab:complexity}, it matches GET in parameter count but achieves a $4\times$ speedup per training iteration and over $8\times$ faster sampling.
 Notably, \methodnamef~(App.~\ref{sec:decomposed_koopman_matrix}) maintains this efficiency even with spectral regularization.
+Specifically, we evaluate KDM and KDM-F with an additional eigen-loss (EL) term, observing that KDM-F + EL requires training time comparable to KDM (without EL), whereas KDM + EL incurs a longer training duration.
 These results underscore the practical scalability of our approach.